Frequently Asked Questions

 FDA has effectively implemented this expanded authority three times since the IFR became effective.
 One of these administrative detentions led to a request to recondition the goods under FDA supervision, while another resulted in a seizure, and another terminated when the owner voluntarily destroyed the suspect food.

-The Proposed Rule for Preventive Controls as it Relates to Dairy Products Produced under the Pasteurized Milk Ordinance (PMO) NEW
+The Proposed Rule for Preventive Controls as it Relates to Dairy Products Produced under the Pasteurized Milk Ordinance (PMO)

 PCR.1 Do facilities operating under the PMO meet the requirements of the proposed preventive controls rule?